Falkan3/Courier/README.md

 - `chat.close` - Close the chat.
 - `chat.closed`
 - `chat.opened`
-- `chat.sendMessage` - Called after sending a chat message.
+- `chat.sendMessage` - Called after sending a chat message, before adding to the message stack.
 Can be used in a custom chat solution.
+- `chat.messageReceived` - Called after a message has been received and added to the message stack.
+- `chat.messageSent` - Called after a message has been sent and added to the message stack
 - `chat.typing` - upcoming
 - `chat.stoppedTyping` - upcoming
 - `chat.clear` - Clear all chat messages and reinitialize the message scenario.